Charles E. Barber

-Biography
+Career

 Barber was born in London on November 16, 1840, the son of engraver William Barber.
 In 1869, he was appointed the assistant engraver at the United States Mint in Philadelphia.
 On January 20, 1880, he was appointed by President Rutherford B. Hayes to succeed his father in the position as chief engraver.
-He was frequently criticized for unimaginative designs, but R.W.
+He was frequently criticized for unimaginative designs, though R.W.
 Julian suggests that he "was capable of superb work when given a free hand".

 Barber's best known designs are the Liberty Head coins — Barber dime, Barber quarter, and Barber half dollar, as well as the so-called "V" Liberty Head nickel.
 Some lesser known pattern coin designs include the trial copper-nickel cent, trial three-cent piece, and the $4 Stella "Flowing Hair" pieces.
 He was strongly critical of Augustus St. Gaudens' proposed high relief pattern for a new double eagle in 1907 and tried hard to stop them from being produced, citing the impracticality of the design.
 For a circulating coin, Saint-Gaudens' high-relief double eagle was considered impractical as each coin required three to five blows of the dies to produce.
 Barber had to significantly lower the relief of the design to make a production-worthy coin.
 From 1907 to 1933, over 70 million "Saints" would be struck, impossible with Saint-Gaudens' original design.
+Barber was succeeded as chief engraver by George T. Morgan.